drj1m/mlflowgo/README.md

 ## Features

-- Easily create and manage MLflow experiments.
+- Quickly find an appropriate ML model for your dataset.
 - Log various types of artifacts, such as plots, reports, and data samples.
 - Streamline the tracking of model parameters and metrics.
-- Simplify the deployment of machine learning models to MLflow servers.
-- Supports a wide range of machine learning frameworks and libraries.
+- Supports a range of machine learning frameworks and libraries.

 ## Installation